davecao/networkz/README.md

    networkz -h

 General options:

--V [ --version ]        Show the version number
+-V [ --version ]        Show the version number.
 -i [ --infile ] arg     The input data file.
 Only the tsv format is supported now.
 -o [ --outfile ] arg    The output file of clusters in text format.
 Default is 'o_graphviz.gv'.
 -c [ --column ] arg     The column name in the input file.
+Default is 'tpm'.
-Default is 'tpm' -g [ --graph ]          Output the graph to a file in the graphviz format if true.
+-g [ --graph ]          Output the graph to a file in the graphviz format if true.
 -h [ --help ]           print help info.

 Graph options:

 -v [ --verbose ]        The extra verbose.
 -t [ --threshold ] arg  The threshold between two vertices which are linked
                           by an edge if the distance less than it. default is 0.
 -n [ --title ] arg      The title of the graph used to label the png file.
                           Default is Gene Expression Network.